Gutek8134/AID-dice-rolling/README.md

 will leave it as is.<br>

 ### Generally it's best to write desired state in external program and then remove all newline characters.
 This may not be needed in the future, but is now.

+---

+# Installation

+1. Create a scenario.
+2. Get into Scripts menu.
+3. Copy files contents to corresponding fragments: sharedLibrary.js to Shared Library, inputModifier to Input Modifier and so on.
+4. Play the created scenario.
+You should now be able to use the commands.